David Thomas (American football): New England Patriots

-Thomas was drafted by the New England Patriots in the third round of the 2006 NFL Draft.
+Thomas was selected by the New England Patriots in the third round of the 2006 NFL draft with the 86th overall pick.
 In the first 14 games of his rookie 2006 season, Thomas had only six receptions for a total of 76 yards, though three of those catches were for first downs (including his first two NFL completions which went for 29 and 11 yards, respectively).
 His breakout game came against the Jacksonville Jaguars in Week 16 when, filling in for an injured Benjamin Watson, Thomas caught five passes for a total of 83 yards, including his first NFL touchdown on a 22-yard pass from Tom Brady.

 Thomas suffered a foot injury during the Patriots' 2007 offseason conditioning program and was placed on the team's Active/Physically Unable to Perform list for training camp and the preseason.
-After catching only one pass in one game played for the 2007 season, Thomas was placed on injured reserve by the Patriots on October 3, 2007 in what was suspected to be a re-aggravation of the foot injury he suffered before the start of the season.
+After catching only one pass in one game played for the 2007 season, Thomas was placed on injured reserve by the Patriots on October 3, 2007, in what was suspected to be a re-aggravation of the foot injury he suffered before the start of the season.
 The Patriots went undefeated during the season while Thomas was absent until losing to the New York Giants in Super Bowl XLII.

 In 2008, Thomas started 10 games as part of a two-tight end formation that also included Watson, who started 9 games.
 Thomas had nine catches during the season for 93 yards, but none after November 2.
 He was also a healthy inactive in a December 7 game against the Seattle Seahawks.

 New Orleans Saints

-Thomas was traded to the New Orleans Saints on September 5, 2009 in exchange for a sixth-round draft choice in the 2011 NFL Draft.
+Thomas was traded to the New Orleans Saints on September 5, 2009, in exchange for a sixth-round draft choice in the 2011 NFL draft.
 He had 35 receptions during the 2009 season, a career-high.
-The Saints would go on to win Super Bowl XLIV after defeating the Indianapolis Colts 31-17.
+The Saints would go on to win Super Bowl XLIV after defeating the Indianapolis Colts 31–17.
 In the Super Bowl, Thomas had 1 catch for 9 yards.
 On February 19, 2013, it was announced that the Saints had terminated Thomas' contract.